B20 Collective Action Hub

 The B20 Collective Action Hub is a resource and knowledge centre on anti-corruption Collective Action.
 It offers tools and a forum for businesses to take concrete steps to jointly step up against corruption and strengthen good business practice for the benefit of all.

-The Basel Institute's International Centre for Collective Action has operated the B20 Hub since 2013, following a mandate from the B20 group of business leaders to develop and maintain the resource in partnership with the UN Global Compact.
+The Basel Institute on Governance has operated the B20 Hub since 2013, following a mandate from the B20 group of business leaders to develop and maintain the resource in partnership with the UN Global Compact.

 The B20 Collective Action Hub is supported by the Siemens Integrity Initiative.

 A searchable database of 260 Collective Action initiatives around the world

 Promoting transparency and integrity in public procurement and contracting

 A collaborative tool to resolve corruption-related issues in public tenders

 An innovative approach to due diligence through Collective Action

 Useful academic and practical resources on anti-corruption Collective Action